pyOpenSci/python-package-guide/package-structure-code/python-package-build-tools.md

 From Eli:

 poetry: supports it (c extensions), but is undocumented and uses setuptools under the hood, they plan to change how this works and then document it
-pdm-backend: supports it, and documents it -- and also uses setuptools under the hood
+pdm-back-end: supports it, and documents it -- and also uses setuptools under the hood
 hatchling: permits you to define hooks for you to write your own custom build steps, including to build C++ extensions